-If you’re headed East, go to bed 30 minutes earlier and earlier each day the week prior to your trip.
+If you’re headed East, go to bed 30 minutes earlier and earlier each day the week before your trip.
 Headed West?
 Do the opposite, and go to bed later.
 Slowly adjusting your sleep schedule by going to sleep closer to the local bedtime of your upcoming destination will ease your body into a new rhythm and can help prevent or lessen the intensity of jet lag.

 Watch What You Eat

 Transition your meal times as well as your bedtimes.
-As with sleep, in the week prior to takeoff start having your meals closer to the meal times of your destination.
+As with sleep, in the week before takeoff start having your meals closer to the meal times of your destination.
 A sudden change in your Circadian Rhythm can throw your digestive system for a loop as well as your sleep patterns.
 As a general rule protein in the morning will make you more alert, carbohydrates in the evening will induce drowsiness.
-But, eating anything too close to bed time can be disruptive to REM sleep.
+But, eating anything too close to bedtime can be disruptive to REM sleep.
 While there is no official study to support a particular jet-lag-proof diet, there is one diet method frequent flyers swear by.

 If you’re interested in this diet, it starts the week before take-off and looks like this:

-Day 1, you “feast” by filling up on a high protein breakfast, drink no caffeine or alcohol except in the late afternoon.
+Day 1, you “feast” by filling up on a high-protein breakfast, drink no caffeine or alcohol except in the late afternoon.
 You can still eat at your local time.
-Day 2, you must “fast,” and eat only light meals including salads, soups, fruit and vegetables.
-Alternate this rhythm until your departure day, make sure you end on a “Fast” day, but enjoy a high protein breakfast at the local breakfast time of your destination to get you through the trip.
-In general follow these tips:
+Day 2, you must “fast,” and eat only light meals including salads, soups, fruit, and vegetables.
+Alternate this rhythm until your departure day, make sure you end on a “Fast” day but enjoy a high protein breakfast at the local breakfast time of your destination to get you through the trip.
+In general, follow these tips: